MillenniumEarl/RevengeUnfold/README.md

 - API ID
 - API Hash
 - Telephone number (international format +1 234 567 8900)

+Remember to join (in the Telegram app) the group you want to analyze!

 ### Set credentials
 To use the application you need the following data, written in an INI file called `credentials.ini` and located in the __same execution folder of the program__ (together with `main.py`):
 ```